 Power Editor is a Chrome plugin that’s been around for about a year.
-It’s supposed to make it easier to edit Facebook ad campaigns and ads in bulk.
+It’s supposed to make it easier to edit Facebook ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and ads in bulk.
 I had tried it before and thought it was crap.
 But now there’s reason to use it.

 It turns out that some rather important features are available only within Power Editor and the Facebook Advertising API.
 If you had been creating ads on Facebook.com, you’ve been at a disadvantage.
 Here are the main things you can do within Power Editor and the Facebook Advertising API: